RobeeF/rubaliz/README.md

 ## Getting started

-The first step is to get the variable names according to your specific CTD file format
+The first step is to get the variable names according to your specific CTD file format.
+If your file are in seabird format, comand to get names are as follow :

 ```python
 from seabird.cnv import fCNV